Saint Matthew, Apostle and Evangelist – Readings

 In fact, says Jesus, he has come with a special interest in the sinner.
 Genuinely good people do not really need the services of Jesus.
 They are the sheep who stay with the flock and close to the Shepherd.
 Jesus is interested in the stray sheep.
 This reading has many lessons for us living our Christian life today.

 The First Reading from the Letter to the Ephesians is a prayer for unity in a Church where there are many different responsibilities.
-The Church is the Body of the Risen Christ and, like any body, is a unified organism in which each of its parts has a part to play in contributing to the whole.
-The source of this unity is that there is one Body, one Spirit, one hope, one Lord, one faith, one baptism, one God and Father of all.
+The Church is the Body of the Risen Christ and, like any body, is a unified organism in which each of its parts has a role to play in contributing to the whole.
+The source of this unity is that:

 But unity is not uniformity.
 Unity is when different elements merge together in perfect harmony.
 So Paul goes on to say that there are different callings and responsibilities in the community.
-And he mentions a few of them – apostles, prophets, evangelists, pastors and teachers.
+And he mentions a few of them—apostles, prophets, evangelists, pastors and teachers.
 But there are many others.
 The purpose of these ministries is to equip the members of the community for the work of service and for building up the Body of Christ.
-It is a beautiful picture of a Christian community.
-All deeply united in faith and love, and yet each one serving the community with a different responsibility.
+It is a beautiful picture of a Christian community—all deeply united in faith and love, and yet each one serving the community with a different responsibility.

 We remember Matthew, of course, as an Apostle and also an Evangelist.
 It was through these charisms that he contributed to the building up of the Church as the Body of the Risen Christ.